Dog Hanging Head Down – [What Should I Do?]

 Possible Reasons Why Your Dog Hanging Head Down

 The following are the main reasons why your dog may keep his head hanging down and not lift it for hours and sometimes even days.
 If you’ve noticed that your dog has been keeping his head down more often than usual, there could be a few possible reasons for this behavior.
-One reason may be that your dog is feeling sad or anxious.
-Dogs can experience emotions like humans; hanging their heads down can signify depression or stress.

 1. Displaced Disks

-Your dog may keep hanging his head down due to displaced disks in the neck.
+Your dog may keep his head down due to displaced disks in the neck.
 This can cause discomfort and pain, which may lead to your dog keeping his head down to relieve the pressure.
 It is probably the main reason for this particular problem.

 The disks in your dog’s neck may slip from their position for various reasons.
 If they take more stress and pressure than they are supposed to, the disks in their neck may fall and cause severe pain.